 How to diagnose a fridge power issue

 Not all power outages are caused by natural disasters, so it could be tricky to understand whether it's a momentary blip or a sign of a significant issue.
-If there's no obvious reason why the power has gone out, then it's always wise to first check the plug or fuse box to ensure there hasn't been a trip in the electricity.
+If there's no obvious reason why the power has gone out, it's always wise to check the plug or fuse box first to ensure there hasn't been a trip in the electricity.

 If this comes back clear, then you could have a more serious problem with the fridge on your hands.